 You can authenticate a document either by having it apostilled through the Secretary of State Department in your home state or by having it authenticated by the Panamanian Consulate in the country of issue.

 If your documents are in any language other than Spanish, you must have them translated by a qualified translation agency and notarized.

 The documents you must submit are as follows:

-- Copy of second ID from applicant’s country of origin
+• Copy of the second ID from the applicant’s country of origin

 Qualifying dependents include the applicant’s spouse and any children under 18.
 Children up to 25 years old can also qualify if they are both unmarried and current full-time university students.

-- Personal sworn affidavit written by the main applicant explaining the purpose for seeking permanent residence in Panama and ability to support all dependents
+- • A personal sworn affidavit written by the main applicant explaining the purpose for seeking permanent residence in Panama and the ability to support all dependents